 It was Feedly.
 Feedly comes free of charge, and so far, seems like everything is exactly the same as before Google Reader went dead.
 For my use case, there is not a single difference as to how I’ve used my RSS system before.
-It was seamless and perfect transition.
+It was a seamless and perfect transition.

 And that’s pretty much it…

-Interesting thoughts that occured during this transition
+Interesting thoughts that occurred during this transition

 But as I was looking for the right solution, I gave a lot of thought to my RSS setup.
 I was also thinking hard, why would I keep up with RSS?
 Shouldn’t I just shrink down the number of services, and simply stick to Twitter?
 Should I just proceed with a single device?
-There were a lot of questions, but eventually the open-ness of RSS prevailed.
+There were a lot of questions, but eventually, the open-ness of RSS prevailed.

-RSS is superior to social networks, because you don’t necessarily want the social aspect of reading.
+RSS is superior to social networks because you don’t necessarily want the social aspect of reading.
 That is why Digg reader won’t take off for me.
 It simply isn’t what I want my RSS reader to do.
 Social adds noise, and noise is something I want to avoid during reading.
 Reading is reserved for quite mental time, me digesting the information I consume, and sticking with the thoughts of my own.